Louisiana-Pacific: Lawsuits threaten Louisiana-Pacific's future

-Despite its many achievements, LP encountered a number of serious obstacles in the 1990s.
+In the 1990s, LP was the defendant in several lawsuits related to its simulated cedar Inner-Seal exterior siding.
 Foremost among these were lawsuits pertaining to its simulated cedar Inner-Seal exterior siding.
 During the 1990s, LP was the defendant in a major class-action lawsuit over its OSB siding product known as Inner Seal, manufactured from the early 1990s through 1996.
 The company had initiated the class action lawsuit to speed up the process and, according to the judge presiding over the case, "got the most money to the most people in the quickest amount of time based on my experience."

 Many homeowners alleged that Inner-Seal siding, which carried a 25-year warranty, began to rot prematurely—discoloring, disintegrating, and even growing fungi.
 The first claims surrounded the use of OSB panels on the roofs of homes in Florida.
 Following Hurricane Andrew in 1992 some of these homes lost shingles, exposing the OSB panels to heavy rains.
 Reports claimed that the exposed OSB began to deteriorate.
 Two years after the first suit, LP had settled all related disputes.
 LP re-engineered the product, now marketed as LPSmartSide and since 1997 has sold approximately 3 billion square feet of SmartSide siding with no warranty claims for fungal decay.